Works on sale products Japanese Pottery,Earthenware-Bizen ware|KAWAGUCHI TORAKUEN

 His work, made in a unique environment, is very similar to old Bizen ware.

-This work is his new Sake pourer, which was just fired in July 2020.
+This work is his new Guinomi, which was just baked in July 2020.

 Sold out